codatio/codat-docs/docs/lending/guides/loan-qualification/setting-up.md

 ### 🚀 In this section, you will...

 * Create your Codat account
-* Enable the Assess product
+* Enable the Lending product
 * Configure webhooks
 * Set up your local environment
 * Run the demo app

 ### <input type="checkbox" unchecked/> Create a Codat account

-We provide a [free account](https://signup.codat.io/) that lets you explore and test our APIs and other products, including Assess.
+We provide a [free account](https://signup.codat.io/) that lets you explore and test our APIs and other products, including Lending.
 It also comes equipped with a sample company.
 When you start working on your own loan qualification solution, you may want to explore our other [plans](https://www.codat.io/plans/).

-### <input type="checkbox" unchecked /> Enable the Assess product
+### <input type="checkbox" unchecked /> Enable the Lending product

-In the **Settings > Organization settings > [Products](https://app.codat.io/settings/products)** section of the Codat Portal, find **Assess** in the list of products and enable it.
-This also enables data types required by this product.
+In the **Settings > Organization settings > [Products](https://app.codat.io/settings/products)** section of the Codat Portal, find **Lending** in the list of products and enable it.
+This also enables the data types required by this product.
 For example, `balanceSheet` and `profitandLoss`, which are used by the demo app, will be enabled.

-We use Assess' [categorization](https://docs.codat.io/lending/enhanced-financials/categorize-accounts) feature.
+We use Lending's [categorization](https://docs.codat.io/lending/portal/categorize-accounts) feature.
 It allows you to perform automated decisioning based on the categorized accounts.

 ### <input type="checkbox" unchecked /> Update your auth flow settings